 Both Market order vs limit order have their pros and cons and the final choice depends on the investor.
 Though limit order offers the cushion of a fixed price range, it can be costly.
 Market orders are easy to execute but can be a tricky choice under volatile market conditions.

-This has a been a guide to the top differences between Limit Order vs Market Order.
-Here we also discuss the Limit Order vs Market Order differences with infographics, and comparison table.
+This has been a guide to Limit Order vs Market Order.
+Here we discuss the top differences between a limit order and market order along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge –